NickKornienko/nQueens/README.md

+This application will solve the NQueens problem in python.
+It takes user input from the console and solves the problem for integers 1-10.
+It also includes unit tests for integers 1-10.

+The code is primarily generated with GPT Engineer and refactored using Github Co-pilot.

+The following files are present:

 1. `NQueens` class: This class will encapsulate the logic for solving the n-queens problem.
     - `__init__(self, size: int)`: Initializes an instance of the `NQueens` class.
     - `solve(self)`: Solves the n-queens problem.